-During these unprecedented times, we recognize that changes in working, living, and learning environments as well as physical distancing have the potential to create added stress and anxiety for students.
-It may also be important for some students to access counseling services that they were receiving prior to the COVID-19 outbreak and subsequent school closures.
-School counselors have the responsibility to provide connections that would emulate school counseling that would take place in a face-to-face environment.
-In the past, remote school counseling was a way to reach a diverse student set.
-Today, it is to reach all students to ensure safety, emotional and mental wellbeing.
-Everything we do as counselors is meant to be helpful, not hurtful!
+During these unprecedented times, we recognize that changes in working, living and learning environments as well as physical distancing have the potential to create added stress and anxiety for students.
+It may also be important for some students to access counselling services that they were receiving prior to the COVID- 19 outbreak.
+School counsellors have the responsibility to provide connections that would emulate school counselling in a face-to-face environment.
+In the past, virtual school counselling was a way to reach a diverse student set.
+Today, it can help to reach all students to ensure safety, emotional, and mental well-being.
+Everything we do as counsellors is meant to be helpful, not hurtful!
 And doing nothing is not helpful.
-Therefore, it becomes the task of all school counselors and psychologists to accommodate to the circumstance, support students to the best of their abilities and "consult, consult, consult" with their supervisors and community agencies, as necessary.
-The nature of the therapeutic counselor-student relationship has not changed.
-The process has temporarily changed where counselors are now privileged to enter a child's world in ways many have not been able to in the past: they are entering their home via technology.
-School counselors should connect with their students and parents/caregivers (as appropriate) to discuss how counseling can look during the physical distancing period.
+Therefore, it becomes the task of all school counsellors and psychologists to accommodate to the circumstance, support students to the best of their abilities and "consult, consult, consult" with their supervisors and community agencies as necessary.
+The nature of the therapeutic counsellor-student relationship has not changed.
+The process has temporarily changed where counsellors are now privileged to enter a child's world in ways many have not been able to in the past: they are entering their home via technology.
+School counsellors should connect with their students and parents/caregivers (as appropriate) to discuss how counselling can look during the physical distancing period.
 Full disclosure of the potential benefits and drawbacks should be presented and strategies to minimize any potential harm to a student discussed.
-Verbal and then written consent should be received to continue with the counseling relationship under the new mode of service delivery Counselors have an ethical obligation to continue with services in a reasonable manner consistent with the contexts they now find themselves in.
-Therefore, if they were in a counselor-student role prior to the pandemic it should continue to be so now.
-It is an unreasonable expectation that a student in need of services would be required to calibrate the nature of their relationship with their counselor because of interim organizational policies that may attempt to limit therapeutic engagement without considering the ethics of psychosocial support and intervention.
-The counselor and student must gauge what is best.
+Verbal and then written consent should be received to continue with the counselling relationship under the new mode of service delivery (See attached).
+Counsellors have an ethical obligation to continue with services in a reasonable manner consistent with the contexts they now find themselves in.
+Therefore, if they were in a counsellor-student role prior to the pandemic it should continue to be so now.
+It is an unreasonable expectation that a student in need of services would be required to calibrate the nature of their relationship with their counsellor because of interim organizational policies that may attempt to limit therapeutic engagement without considering the ethics of psychosocial support and intervention.
+The counsellor and student must gauge what is best.
 In one case, three contacts per week for 15 minutes may now be more useful that the once a week session for 45 minutes at school in the past.
-And in another case, there must be flexible timing where the 45-minute remote session only occurs when the older sibling has gone to work.
+And in another case, there must be flexible timing where the 45-minute virtual session only occurs when the older sibling has gone to work.
 We have an obligation to maintain "continuity of care".
-In crisis response we state that "everything we do is meant to lower the anxiety of the system we are supporting" or in this case, the individual.
-Maintaining safe, consistent, and predictable relationships is the foundation of supporting children and youth through a crisis.
+In crisis response we state that "everything we do is meant to lower the anxiety of the system we are supporting" or in this case the individual.
+Maintaining safe, consistent and predictable relationships is the foundation of supporting children and youth through a crisis.

-What is Remote Counseling?
+What is Virtual Counselling?

-Remote or online counseling support has the same purpose or intention as counseling sessions that are conducted in person.
-However, due to the COVID-19 outbreak and physical distancing, students and counselors will connect using online platforms available through third party providers rather than meeting face to face.
+Virtual or online counselling support has the same purpose or intention as counselling sessions that are conducted in person.
+However, due to the COVID-19 outbreak and physical distancing, students and counsellors will connect using online platforms available through third party providers rather than meeting face-to-face.